stjoha81/Capstone_2023_2024/capstone_flask_app/README.md

 33.4.4: Capstone Step 11: Deployment Implementation

 This capstone flask app was created based on previous iterations of the capstone project done in Jupyter notebook.
+The flask app provides a web UI for interacting wiht the capstoen machine learning model via APIs.
+The purpose of the app is for the user to upload an image of a MRI brain scan and for the model to predict whether the image contains one of 3 kinds of tumors, or no tumor at all.
 For production deployment, the flask app is packaged into a Docker image.
 The image can be run locally for test purposes, then uploaded to Docker Hub in preparation for production deployment.
 The production deployment uses the AWS Elastic Beanstalk service and leverages its associated monitoring and logging capabilities to keep track of the capstone application's health.

 1. Build Docker image locally for test purposes: docker build -t capstone-flask-16 .